scylaac/la-abi-specs/README.md

-# Application Binary Interface for the LoongArch®  Architecture
+# Application Binary Interface for the LoongArch™ Architecture

-This is the official documentation of the Application Binary Interface for the LoongArch®  Architecture.
+This is the official documentation of the Application Binary Interface for the LoongArch™ Architecture.

 ## Releases